Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 \subsection{Atrial model rigging and morphing}

-The 3D segmented models were rigged and skinned to parameterize the atrial surface as previously described \cite{duenas2022morphing}, allowing us to apply scaling, rotations and displacements to different parts of the models.
-To this end, we used Blender, an open-source 3D suite with full modeling, rigging, and morphing capabilities.
+The 3D segmented models were rigged and skinned to parameterize the atrial surface as previously described \cite{duenas2022morphing}, allowing us to apply scaling, rotations, and displacements to different parts of the models.
+To this end, we used Blender, an open-source 3D suite with complete modeling, rigging, and morphing capabilities.
 The first step was the rigging process, which provided each 3D endocardial model with an armature constituted of different bones.
-Each bone controlled the mesh vertices belonging to its zone of influence: scaling, rotating, etc. We applied the \textit{envelope technique}, which calculates the influence of each bone on its surrounding points based on its distance by applying the \textit{bone heat} algorithm.
+Each bone controlled the mesh vertices belonging to its zone of influence: scaling, rotating, etc. \rebuttal{We applied the \textit{envelope technique} \cite{blender_manual}, which calculates an influence metric for each bone based on its distance to surrounding points using the \textit{heat method} \cite{crane2017heat}}.
 Finally, these influences were assigned as weights in the vertex groups.

-For each anatomical model, we define the following bones: left superior PV (lspv), left inferior PV (lipv), right superior PV (rspv), right inferior PV (ripv), ostium and LAA.
-Each bone allowed manipulation of position, length scaling, and rotation, transferring these transformations to the mesh nodes under its influence.
-We used this approach to modify the geometrical factors recognized to affect LAA blood stasis: area of the ostium, LAA volume, and PV orientations.
-Figure \ref{fig:rigging} illustrates the LAA bones in our six patient-specific LA segmentations.
+For each anatomical model, we defined the following bones: left superior PV (\rebuttal{LSPV}), left inferior PV (\rebuttal{LIPV}), right superior PV (\rebuttal{RSPV}), right inferior PV (\rebuttal{RIPV}), ostium and LAA.
+Each bone allowed manipulation of position, length scaling, and rotation, transferring these transformations to the mesh nodes under its influence. \rebuttal{Figure \ref{fig:rigging} shows the bones of the LAA for the six atrial segmentations.
+We used this approach to modify the geometrical factors that are likely to affect LAA blood stasis when the LA undergoes adverse remodeling, i.e., ostium area and LAA volume \cite{shirani2000structural, kishima2016morphologic}, while at the same time keeping PV orientations constant to eliminate biases \cite{duenas2022morphing, mill2023role}.}